hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 }

 ```
-Remember to add in any additionla business logic, and testing libraries needed.
+Remember to add in any additional business logic, and testing libraries needed.

 For 1.3 Fabric, please also add in `fabric-shim` as a dependency, and `node startChaincode` as the script to run for `npm start`.
 Therefore this would include

 ```
   "scripts": {
-    "start": "startChaincode",
+    "start": "fabric-chaincode-node start",
     "test": "nyc mocha test",
     ....
   },